-- (5) Transfer of the exemption.
+disabled veterans claiming the exemption ((when requesting renewal)). (f) Failure to submit the renewal application.
+If the property owner fails to submit the renewal application ((form)), the exemption is discontinued until the claimant reapplies for the ((program)) ex- emption.
+The assessor may postpone collection activities and continue to work with an eligible claimant to complete an application for a missed period.
+(5) Transfer of the exemption.
 When a claimant moves to a replacement residence, ((the claimant)) they must file a change in status form with the ((county)) assessor in the county where ((his or her)) their former principal residence was located.
-No claimant may receive an exemption on more than the equivalent of one residence in any year. - (a) Exemption on the former residence.
-The exemption on the former residence (($\frac{applies}{b}$ to)) will apply through the closing date (($\frac{applies}{b}$) of the sale of the former residence, provided (($\frac{b}{b}$)) the former residence (($\frac{b}{b}$)) was the claimant's principal residence prior to the date of closing.
-Property taxes (($\frac{b}{b}$)) must be recalculated based (($\frac{b}{b}$)) on the current full assessed value of the property and paid from the day following the date the sale closed.
-The taxes are paid for the remaining portion of the year. (($\frac{b}{b}$) - (b) Exemption ((upon)) on the replacement residence.
+No claimant may receive an exemption on more than the equivalent of one residence in any year.

+(a) Exemption on the former residence.
+The exemption on the former residence ((applies to)) will apply through the closing date ((on)) of the sale of the former residence, provided ((the claimant lived in)) the former residence ((for most of the portion of that year)) was the claimant's principal residence prior to the date of closing.
+Property taxes ((in their full amount)) must be recalculated based ((upon)) on the current full assessed value of the property and paid from the day following the date the sale closed.
+The taxes are paid for the remaining portion of the year. ((RCW 84.40.360.))

+(b) Exemption ((upon)) on the replacement residence.
 Upon moving, the claimant must reapply for the exemption in the county where the replacement residence is located if the claimant wants to continue ((in)) receiving the exemption ((program)).
 The same application, supporting documents, and application process is used for the exemption on the replacement residence as when a claimant first applies. ((See WAC 458-16A-135.))
 The exemption on the replacement residence applies on a pro rata basis in the year ((he or she)) the claimant moves, but only from the latter of the date the claimant moves into the new principal residence or the day following the date the sale closes on ((his or her previous)) their former residence.